-Investments are related to a 7% zero coupon capital guaranteed fund with maturity on October 11, 2007 and an investment in a private company principally engaged in the biochemistry industry in the United States of America.
-The purpose of holding the investments is to generate higher income yield.
+Investments of \$500,000 were related to a 7% zero coupon capital guaranteed fund with maturity on October 11, 2007 and an investment in a private company principally engaged in the biochemistry industry in the United States of America.
+The purpose of holding the investments is to generate additional income.

-The investment in the capital guaranteed fund was matured and fully repaid in October 2007.
+The investment in the capital guaranteed fund matured and was fully repaid in October 2007 for \$559,495.

-The private biochemistry has incurred continuous operating losses and had net liabilities position in the past two years.
-The Company's investment will be worthless without further funding or merger; therefore, the Company concluded a full impairment of this investment during the year.
+The private biochemistry company incurred continuous operating losses and had a net liabilities position in the past two years.
+The Company's investment would be worthless without further funding or merger; therefore, the Company provided for a full impairment of this investment during the fiscal year ended March 31, 2008.